Azure/aca-dotnet-workshop/docs/aca/09-aca-autoscale-keda/index.md

 --secrets "svcbus-connstring=$ServiceBusConnectionString"
 ```

-##### 2. Create a Custom Scaling Rule from Azure CLI
+#### 2. Create a Custom Scaling Rule from Azure CLI
 Now we are ready to add a new custom scaling rule to match the business requirements.
 To accomplish this, we need to run the Azure CLI command below:

 !!! note
-    We need to update `az containerapp` extension in order to create a scaling rule from CLI.
+    You might need to upgrade the extension if you are on an older version of `az containerapp` which didn't allow you to create a scaling rule from CLI.
 To update the extension you can run the following command `az extension update --name containerapp` inside your powershell terminal.

 ```powershell
 az containerapp update `